 Every textbook on the design of experiments is, in essence, a book about the use of covariates in the design and analysis of experiments.
-This chapter ought not, and cannot, substitute for such sources.
-For the newcomer to experiments, I here summarize in broad strokes, and with minimal citations, the uses to which covariates may be put in the design and analysis of randomized experiments.
-After this summary, I offer a perspective on the use of covariates in randomized experimentation which, in fundamental ways, is the same as that found in books such as: Fisher (1935, 1925), Cox (1958), Cochran and Cox (1957), and Cox and Reid (2000).
-I differ from those previous scholars in hewing more closely and explicitly to: 1) the now well-known potential outcomes framework for causal inference (Neyman 1990; Rubin 1974, 1990; Brady 2008; Sekhon 2008) and 2) randomization as the basis for statistical inference.
+This chapter does not substitute for such sources.
+For the newcomer to experiments, I summarize in broad strokes, and with minimal citations, the uses to which covariates may be put in the design and analysis of randomized experiments.
+After this summary, I offer a perspective on the use of covariates in randomized experimentation that, in fundamental ways, is the same as that found in Fisher (1925, 1935), Cochran and Cox (1957), Cox (1958), and Cox and Reid (2000).
+I differ from these previous scholars in hewing more closely and explicitly to 1) the now well-known potential outcomes framework for causal inference (Rubin 1974, 1990; Nayman 1990; Brady 2008; Sekhon 2008) and 2) randomization as the basis for statistical inference.